alexpintodiaz/clinica-web/README.md

-# Next.js & HeroUI Templat3..
+# Next.js & HeroUI Template

 This is a template for creating applications using Next.js 14 (app directory) and HeroUI (v2).